You’re an exercise professional. Do you follow someone else’s recipe or do you make up your own?

-Are you a cook who mindlessly follows someone else’s recipe?
+Are you a cook mindlessly following someone else’s recipe?

 Or are you the chef that understands all of the ingredients and how they interact?

-However, what happens when you apply a pre-determined program and it doesn’t work?
+However, what happens when you apply a pre-determined program that doesn’t work?
 Are you aware that it didn’t work?
 Are you measuring all the variables?
 Would you know which piece didn’t work and why?

 Pre-determined protocols lead to bias.
 Which often leads to the wrong conclusion.

 You must squat to have bigger quads – Them

 Really?
 How do I know that a squat is a challenge for the quads?
 And how do I know that it is a challenge for EVERYONE’S quads?

 Why I study biomechanics / exercise mechanics